What is Your Biggest Weakness?

 - Bring a copy of your resume – Sometimes your employer may not have a copy of your resume on hand because it got lost.
 As a nice way of providing for your employer and also looking super prepared, make sure to bring an extra copy for them.

 - Speak loud and clear – The way you speak is very telling to your employer.
 If you are too quiet, your employer will think you are too shy and this could affect your chances of landing the position.
 Speaking out loud and clearly not only lets your employer know you are confident but it also ensures that there is no miscommunication during the interview process.

-- Ask insightful questions – Usually at the end of the interview, your employer will ask you if you have any questions.
-This is the time to ask questions based on the research you did on the company to really demonstrate that you are enthusiastic of being a part of their team.
+- Ask insightful questions – Usually, at the end of the interview, your employer will ask you if you have any questions.
+This is the time to ask questions based on the research you did on the company to demonstrate that you are really enthusiastic about being a part of their team.

 Whether or not you actually have a public speaking weakness, there are a wide range of skills that are critical in the business world.
-Check out these other topics which are super important in advancing your career in corporate finance.
+Check out these other topics which provide important information for advancing your career in corporate finance.